finnishtransportagency/ratatiedot-extranet/README.md

 where you replace ALB_DNS with the DNS name of your ALB.
 You can get this from AWS console under EC2 > Load Balancers > Select your ALB > DNS name in the Description.

-Once you have your connection set up locally on your computer run
+Once you have your connection set up, locally on your computer run

 ```
 ./bastion-feat-backend-pipe.sh